lukexor/lukeworks-deprecated/README.md

-# Lucas Petherbridge :: Developer.
-Technology Enthusiast.
+# lukeworks.tech

 My name is Lucas Petherbridge.
 I'm a programmer and technology enthusiast.
-I also love to code.
+I also really love to code.

 This project is a website portfolio of projects and articles where I write about things that intrigue and inspire my work in the software industry.
 Excellence in everything is rare and it is my hope that this site might inspire others to excellence.

+## Technologies

+This project is built using Rust with Rocket for the backend served with Nginx using a PostgresSQL database.
+The frontend is in React.